 Most important thing in my life: Writing.
 This should be no surprise after the above.
 If you’d like to support my writing, please consider becoming a Patron or buying me a ko-fi.
 A secondary consideration in my life is my beloved pets (see below).

 Hobbies: I enjoy drawing, and indulge in it more seriously (i.e. spend more money on it) than my level of talent perhaps justifies.
-I like making games in RPG Maker (VX Ace, in case you’re curious), though I’ve never yet made one available for public consumption.
 I love reading (and collecting) tarot cards.
-I play a lot of board games with my family.

-Favorites: First know that, because art is so important to me, I keep a (supposedly) regular Art Experience Log that is a not-very-well organized and often very truncated record of my reaction to the art I experience.
+Favorites: Because art is so important to me, I write the occasional Art Experience Log: a not-very-well organized and often very truncated record of my reaction to the art I experience.
 But for specific lists…

 Books: The Lord of the Rings by J.R.R.
 Tolkien, Watership Down by Richard Adams, and Ivanhoe by Sir Walter Scott are my top three that don’t tend to change.
-After those, I love nearly everything by Edgar Allan Poe, J.K.
-Rowling (by any name, though I don’t know if I support her personally anymore), Rick Riordan, Jane Austen, the Amelia Peabody series by Elizabeth Peters, the Discworld series by Terry Pratchett, and more.
+After those, I love nearly everything by Edgar Allan Poe, Rick Riordan, Jane Austen, the Amelia Peabody series by Elizabeth Peters, the Discworld series by Terry Pratchett, and more.
 Lots more.

 Manga: I love Bishoujo Senshi Sailormoon, Saiyuki (in its variety of subtitles), Kuroshitsuji, and just about anything by Yoshinaga Fumi.
 My all-time favorite used to be Rurouni Kenshin, of course, but these days not so much.
 From my own side of the world, I enjoy DC comics (mostly Batfam).